William Anderson (Victorian politician, born 1853)

-Early Years
+Early years

-William Anderson was born in Dean near Creswick in 1853.
-His father, James Anderson, James Anderson, was born in Cumnock, Scotland.
-James Anderson was partner in the family business of Anderson Brothers, with saw-milling, landed and mining interests, and William Anderson inherited these interests.
+Anderson was born in Dean near Creswick in 1853.
+His father, James Anderson, was born in Cumnock, Scotland, and was a partner in the family business of Anderson Brothers, with saw-milling, landed and mining interests, which William Anderson inherited.
 He was educated to secondary level at Ballarat College.

-His partner was Miss Naples, they had 8 children.
+He married Helen Glover Naples on 23 March 1882; they had eight children.
+The eldest, Albert Naples Anderson, was killed in action with the 8th Light Horse in Egypt in April 1917 after being wounded, repatriated, and returned to the conflict.

+A second son (one of twins) was William Wallace Anderson (20 January 1888 – 7 October 1975), known as Wallace Anderson or W. Wallace Anderson, art teacher and sculptor, known for memorials at the Australian War Memorial and elsewhere.

 Community

 By the 1880s he was taking a prominent role in community organisations in the Creswick and Ballarat area, serving as vice-president of the Ballarat Agricultural and Pastoral Society and later as the Western District representative on the Board of Public Health.
 Anderson was president of the Bungaree Shire Council in 1883-1886 and again in 1896–1897.

 In 1886 he was elected as Member of the Legislative Assembly (MLA) for the electorate of Creswick, losing this seat in 1889.
 In 1894 he became MLA for Windermere, and held that seat until his untimely death in 1898.
 He was remembered as one of the most popular members of the House, who was ‘always listened to with attention ... when he rose to speak on matters pertaining to farming and mining’.